Surbeivol/PythonMatchingEngine/README.md

 That makes it more than 250.000 processed orders per second.

-It could for example simulate the whole trading session of the most liquid stocks of the spanish stock exchange in less than 1 minute.
+It could for example simulate the whole trading session of the mostLeave a comment

+liquid stocks of the spanish stock exchange in less than 1 minute.